Newsboys: 2000s

 On 20 November 2007 the Newsboys released their second greatest hits compilation, The Greatest Hits.
 The eighteen-song CD also features two new songs "I Fought the La..." and "Stay Strong".
 This album was followed by Newsboys Live: Houston We Are GO, a CD/DVD combo recording package of a show from the GO Tour, which was released on 30 September 2008.
 Also in 2008, the band, with Steve Taylor providing vocals, recorded the song "Yo Ho Hero" for The Pirates Who Don't Do Anything: A VeggieTales Movie.
 In 2007, the band's co-founder George Perdikis renounced Christianity and declared himself an atheist.
 He had not been involved with the band for seventeen years, nor was he in any way involved with their commercially and critically successful singles or albums.

 On 5 January 2009, Colman announced he would be leaving The Newsboys to return to his solo projects.
 At the same time, it was announced that Davis would return to the band, after a five-year hiatus.
 "I am thrilled to be returning to the band and back with my bandmates, who are some of my best friends," says Davis, "this is a big change in my life, and I'm looking forward to the tour and new record with excitement."

 In 2009, it was announced that Furler, having toured with The Newsboys since the band's inception, had decided to step back into a support role and would continue as the band's primary songwriter and producer.
 Because of this, a replacement lead vocalist was required so the band could continue touring.
 On 9 March 2009, it was announced that Michael Tait, formerly of dc Talk, would be the new lead singer.
 "Michael Tait will be touring with the band as lead singer with Furler making special appearances throughout the year.
 Furler will continue with the band and his trademark songwriting and production will remain as he focuses his professional career toward future Newsboys recordings."
-On 17 March, Tait performed his first full concert as lead singer in Highlands Ranch, Colorado.
+On March 17, Tait performed his first full concert as lead singer in Highlands Ranch, Colorado.

 The Newsboys released the studio album In the Hands of God on 5 May on Inpop Records with Max Hsu producing the album.
 Long-time collaborator Steve Taylor co-wrote all the songs and sang on one song.
-During their concert of 11 September in Orlando, Furler announced that this would be his final guest appearance with the band.
+During their concert of September 11 in Orlando, Furler announced that this would be his final guest appearance with the band.
+His full departure left no original members remaining in the band.